kiouku/interview-sheet/SoftwareEngineering.md

 # Testing

-# Agile software development
+## Agile software development

 - TDD
 - BDD
 - DDD
 - SCRUM

-# Design Patterns
+## Design Patterns

 - Behavioral
 - Structural
 - Creational
 - Concurrency

-# SOLID principles
+## SOLID principles

 - Single responsability principle
 - Open/close principle
-- Liskov substituion principle
+- Liskov substitution principle
 - Interface segregation principle
 - Dependency inversion principle
 - bonus: YAGNI, KISS

-# Conway's law
+## Conway's law

 Organizations which design systems are constrained to produce designs which are copies of the communication structures of these organizations.

-# Design smells
+## Design smells

 - Rigidity is the tendency of software to be difficult to change.
 - Fragility is the tendency of software to break in many places when a single change is made.
 - Immobility A design is immobile when it contains parts that could be useful in other systems, but the effort and risk of separating them from the original system are too great.
 - Viscosity When faced with a change, developers often have several ways to implement the desired change.
 - Needless repetition In short copy and pasting code throughout the system.